chenhcs/GIANT/README.md

   --outdir OUTDIR       Path to a directory where the graphs will be saved
 ```

-Run the following commands to build spatial co-expression hypergraphs for Slide-seq data:
+- Run the following commands to build spatial co-expression hypergraphs for Slide-seq data:
 ```
 cd src/build_graphs
-python
+python spatial_coexpression_knn_graph.py --K 10 --datadir "path/to/h5ad" --genescopefile "path/to/gene_scope" --outdir "path/to/out_dir"
 ```

 The usage of this command is listed as follows:
 ```
+usage: spatial_coexpression_knn_graph.py [-h] [--K K] [--datadir DATADIR] [--genescopefile GENESCOPEFILE]
+                                         [--outdir OUTDIR]

+Build gene-TF hypergraphs

+optional arguments:
+  -h, --help            show this help message and exit --K K                 Number of nearest neighbors.
+Default is 10.
+  --datadir DATADIR     Path to a h5ad file of gene expression and cell locations --genescopefile GENESCOPEFILE
+                        Path to a file that lists the genes considered in this study --outdir OUTDIR       Path to a directory where the graphs will be saved
 ```

 ### Build dendrogram of graphs
-Run the following commands to build dendrogram:
+- Run the following commands to build dendrogram:
 ```
 cd src/build_dendrogram
 python build_dendrogram.py --K 50 --degenedir "path/to/de_genes" --graphdir "path/to/gene_graphs" --outdir "path/to/save_output" --figdir "path/to/save_output_figure"